Elkoumy/shareprom/README.md

 # ShareProm
 This repository contains the source code of ShareProm, a Secure Multi-party computation system for Inter-organizational Process Mining.
 The system is still under development.
 A research publication is pending for the system by [Gamal Elkoumy](https://scholar.google.com/citations?user=Y1ze0vQAAAAJ&hl=en&oi=ao), [Stephan A. Fahrenkrog-Peterson](https://scholar.google.com/citations?user=Le-1B90AAAAJ&hl=en&oi=sra), [Marlon Dumas](https://scholar.google.com/citations?user=9lIttRkAAAAJ&hl=en&oi=ao) , [Peeter Laud](https://scholar.google.com/citations?user=3hc5DR8AAAAJ&hl=en&oi=ao), [Alisa Pankova](https://scholar.google.com/citations?user=KG2eH5sAAAAJ&hl=en&oi=ao) and [Matthias Weldich](https://scholar.google.com/citations?user=P_9a7I0AAAAJ&hl=en).

 This repository contains scripts for the implementation of Shareprom and for performing the experimental evaluation of the system.
 The system is implemented on top of Sharemind [1], a secure multi-party computation engine.
+The system architecture and evaluation experiments are presented in the [paper](https://arxiv.org/abs/1912.01855)

 To cite the project, you can use the following form:
 ```